Welcome to Red Wolf WoodsThe red wolf had nearly vanished from the wild in the 1970s.

 History & Conservation

-Point Defiance Zoo & Aquarium is one of more than 30 approved facilities working together as part of the Red Wolf SSP to ensure red wolf survival.
+Point Defiance Zoo & Aquarium is one of more than 40 approved facilities working together as part of the Red Wolf Species Survival Plan to ensure red wolf survival.

-Since the creation of the breeding program, the population of red wolves has increased dramatically, with their numbers now over 200 in the SSP and over 50 wolves in the wild.
+Since the creation of the breeding program, the population of red wolves has increased dramatically, with their numbers now around 200 in the SSP.